-From one perspective, U.S. support for democratization in South Korea has been a great success for U.S. policy.
 As South Korea moved from the authoritarian regimes of the past to more democratically-based governments of the last decade, U.S. officials have been prominent in encouraging greater pluralism and democratic process.
-Unlike the authoritarian leaders of the past, former general Roh Tae Woo was the first popularly elected president in late 1987.
+Former general Roh Tae Woo was the first popularly elected president in late 1987.
 Former oppositionist Kim Young Sam won the December 1992 presidential election.
 Kim Dae-jung won the December 1997 presidential election with 40% of the vote.
-Kim Dae-jung took office on February 25, 1998.
-However, the National Assembly remains controlled by the opposition party.
+However, throughout much of his term, the National Assembly has been controlled by the opposition party.
 President Kim's economic reform program, strong economic growth in 1999 and 2000, and the North-South summit of June 2000 gained him considerable popular support.
 Since late 2000, however, his popularity has slipped due to a slackening of economic growth, the uneven progress of his sunshine policy toward North Korea, and reports of corruption in his government.
 President Kim has been criticized for attempting to impose restrictions on newspapers which criticize his policies.
 The next presidential election is scheduled for December 2002.
 President Kim is limited to one term under the R.O.K. constitution.
-His 1997 election opponent, Loi-chang, will represent the opposition Grand National Party.
+His 1997 election opponent, Lee Hoichang, will represent the opposition Grand National Party.
 President Kim's Millennium Democratic Party has nominated Roh Moo-hyun, a former labor union lawyer.
 Roh in the past has advocated a withdrawal of U.S. troops from South Korea.
 He now says U.S. troops should remain but that South Korea should gain equality in the security relationship.
+In September 2002, Chung Mong-joon, son of the founder of the Hyundai group of companies, entered the race.
+He drew significant support in the polls from his successful organizing of the World Cup soccer tournament in South Korea in June 1992.